Topological Data Analysis for Unsupervised Feature Selection in Large Scale Spatial Omics Data Sets: Introduction

 \section{Introduction}

 Spatial transcriptomics experiments measure gene expression in 2-dimensional space, up to the resolution of a supra-cellular well, cell, or subcellular location \cite{moses2022museum, marx2021method}.
-A common task in analysing spatial transcriptomics data is to identify genes that exhibit spatial structure to their expression, commonly referred to as \emph{Spatially Variable Genes} (SVGs) \cite{svg_methods_benchmarking, spatialde_paper}.
-The majority of existing SVG identification methods are based on null hypothesis rejection, with a null hypothesis corresponding to no spatial variability \cite{spatialde_paper, sparkx_paper}.
-(Adjusted) p-values are then used to determine which genes are Spatially Variable (SV).
+A common task when analysing spatial transcriptomics data is to identify genes that exhibit spatial structure in their expression, commonly referred to as \emph{Spatially Variable Genes} (SVGs) \cite{svg_methods_benchmarking, spatialde_paper}.

-Hypothesis rejection approaches treat spatial variability as a binary quantity reflective of some underlying biological process.
-We instead follow the approach taken in \cite{sepal_paper} and consider the degree of spatial structure in a gene's expression as a continuous descriptive quantity.
-This approach enables further analysis beyond simply declaring genes as SV or not SV, such as comparing spatial structure in gene expression within or between samples.
-Current methods for SVG identification show large discrepancies in the number of SVGs they identify, and the spatial expression patterns they typically detect \cite{svg_methods_benchmarking}.
+SVG identification methods are typically based on null hypothesis rejection, with the null assuming no dependence of expression on spatial location \cite{spatialde_paper, sparkx_paper}.
+Here, as in \cite{sepal_paper}, we consider the degree of spatial variability, not a binary presence/absence, quantifying ``spatial structure" as a continuous descriptive quantity.
+This quantification of spatial structure can be used for identifying SVGs, but, as we show, it can also be useful for other analyses that involve comparing the level of spatial expression structure between different genes or tissue samples.

+When quantifying spatial structure, we want our metric to be robust to the reasonable amounts of noise, tissue deformation and variations in tissue morphology that are inherent to spatial transcriptomics experiments.
+In addition, the metric should also be able to detect a very broad range of spatial structures.
+In other words, we wish to quantify the level of spatial structure in gene expression in a way that is minimally sensitive to the specific geometry or coordinate system of the tissue section, whilst being comprehensive as to what counts as spatial structure.
+These considerations lead very naturally to the mathematical field of topology and the tools of topological data analysis, which aim to provide coordinate-free characterisations of spatial organisation that are preserved under continuous deformations.